There are several areas in Faculty Success where you can obtain metadata about specific records. This includes the following:

 - Use the output to sort/filter in Excel on the "CREATED" column, which represents the date the record was created.

-The metadata display on the record entry screen (as shown above) can also provide additional context that will assist your proxy and Manage Data users.
+The metadata display on the record entry screen can also provide additional context that will assist your proxy and Manage Data users.
 The creation date, last updated date, and source of creation and update, when taken together, can provide an at-a-glance assessment of the record's quality in terms of completeness and currency.

 This can also assist administrators in assessing overall data quality, gaps in how records are being entered or updated over time, and getting a pulse on general usage trends for different areas of the database.